You are considering the use of sms advertising for the promotion of your product or business, but you are unsure if it's the right fit.

 Text Message Statistics

 1) Out of the world's total 7.9 billion mobile connections, 3.3 billion are associated with basic non-smartphones.
-This means that text messages still reach 40% of customers that cannot access any other mobile advertising medium.
+Meaning that text messages still reach 40% of customers that cannot access any other mobile advertising medium.
 (2)

 2) Due to inactive subscriptions and multiple device ownership, the number of subscriptions exceeds the number of unique subscribers.
 There are a total of around 5.6 billion unique mobile subscribers.
 (2)

-3) Despite the fact that the number of smartphone subscriptions surpasses basic phones (4), feature phones will remain the primary device in many developing markets for a number of years to come.
+3) Even though the number of smartphone subscriptions surpasses basic phones (4), feature phones will remain the primary device in many developing markets for many years to come.
 (1)

 SMS advertising statistics